sswaner/twilio-aws/README.md

 - Click "Save"

-**AWS and Twilio are now configured.
-Your DynamoDB should log incoming sms and calls**

 # Testing

 To test please send an SMS message or Call the Twilio number used.
-The logs will be available in "AWS CloudWatch".
-You should receive entries in your DynamoDB if everything is setup correctly
+The logs will be available in "AWS CloudWatch" and "Twilio Debugger".
+You should receive entries in your DynamoDB if everything is setup correctly.

 Example of Lambda DB entry
 ![alt tag](./img/config-test-1.png)